“If It Works, It’s Right”

 Brian says because of his own experience with the program he’s empathetic to other soldiers coming through, that that’s why the program is so successful.
 All it really takes is a nod from another soldier from across the room to know that they understand you.
 They know what you are going through.

 “Before, what I was giving back to soldiers was preparing them to go to places.
 That’s how I kept them safe.”
 He acknowledges that though he is losing that, he has come to terms with his new role today.
 “This is a way to help them as well.”

-By identifying what was haunting him, Brian was able to use his enactment to apologize to the woman for disrespecting the last thing that had belonged to her.
+By identifying what was haunting him, Brian was able to work through his trauma.

 By returning regularly to the program as a paraprofessional, Brian is able to give back to Veterans who are in the same position that he once was in.